StefanL19/L90_Practical_1/README.md

 The code for the practical for the L90 course

 # Files and organization
+### Train a Doc2Vec Model
+Use the train_model function in the file train_doc2vec.py

+### Prepare Doc2Vec embeddings for SVM
+Use the file prepare_doc2vec_data_svm.py

+### Prepare BoW features for SVM
+Use the file preprocesss_BoW_data_svm.py

+### Train an SVM model
+Use the file svm_light_train.py and set the appropriate data paths there

+### Test an SVM model on the blind test set
+Use the file svm_test.py

+### Export mistakes for manual error analysis
+Use the file svm_error_analysis.py

+### Test a Doc2Vec model on the Triplet Accuracy and 'Perfect' Triplet Accuracy Metrics
+Use the file test_doc2vec.py

+### Permutation Test
+Use the file permutation_test.py and pass the appropriate data paths

 ### Train  a Naive Bayes classifier on cv000-cv899 and test on cv900-cv999
 Use the file train_nb_no_fold.py and set the Laplace parameter to False